LogicLogic in Rocq

 constructive.

-Logics like Coq's, which do not assume the excluded middle, are
+Logics like Rocq's, which do not assume the excluded middle, are

 referred to as constructive logics.

-More conventional logical systems such as ZFC, in which the
+Logical systems such as ZFC, in which the excluded middle does

-excluded middle does hold for arbitrary propositions, are referred
+hold for arbitrary propositions, are referred to as classical.

 The following example illustrates why assuming the excluded middle may